matter-labs/zksync-cli/README.md

 ### 🔗 Supported bridge chains

-By default zkSync CLI bridge commands support Era Testnet and Era Mainnet.
+By default zkSync CLI bridge commands support zkSync Sepolia and Goerli Testnet and zkSync Mainnet.
 You can also use other networks by overwriting L1 and L2 RPC URLs.
 For example: `npx zksync-cli deposit --rpc=http://... --l1-rpc=http://...`

 If you're using [local setup (dockerized testing node)](https://github.com/matter-labs/local-setup) with default L1 and L2 RPC URLs, you can select `Local Dockerized node` option in the CLI or provide option `--chain local-dockerized`.